heidingaway/datapeople/standards/gcthesaurus/Organizations.md

   - "[[Partnerships]]"
   - "[[Profiles]]"
 scopeNote:
-  - Company corporation firm enterprise authority or i
+  - Company, corporation, firm, enterprise, authority or institution, or part or combination thereof, whether incorporated or not, public or private, that has its own function and administration.
 ---
+# Organizations